International

 “The objective was not achieved, that much is clear,” announced De Boer in a public statement.
 “When I was approached to become national coach in 2020, I thought it was an honor and a challenge but I was also aware of the pressure that would be on me from the moment I was appointed.

-“That pressure is only increasing now, and that is not a healthy situation for me, nor for the squad in the run-up to such an important period for Dutch football with the World Cup qualification.
+“That pressure is only increasing now, and that is not a healthy situation for me, nor for the squad in the run-up to such an important period for Dutch football with the qualification.
 I want to thank everyone, the fans and the players and the management team who have created a top climate here.”

 This isn't the first time De Boer called it quits earlier than expected.
 After a brief 85-day stint with Inter Milan, he coached only five matches for Premier League side Crystal Palace.
 He coached two seasons with Atlanta United before parting ways.